rhdpin/nhltv-fetcher/README.md

 Writing stream to file: 524 MB (11.6 MB/s)
 ```
 Using parameter `-l` or `--play` to open the feed directly in VLC assumes that VLC is installed and the executable can be found from PATH environment variable.
-## Releases
-All release packages contain all needed files, so installation of .NET runtime is not needed.

-After extracting the files on Linux, run `chmod +x nhltv-fetcher` to make the application executable.

 ## Credits
 Kodi NHL.TV plugin ([eracknaphobia/plugin.video.nhlgcl](https://github.com/eracknaphobia/plugin.video.nhlgcl))) for the authentication approach.